canonical/snapd/core-initrd/latest/ARCHITECTURE.md

     $ git subtree pull --prefix vendor/systemd/ https://git.launchpad.net/ubuntu/+source/systemd ubuntu/<release> --squash

-Where release could be focal, jammy, etc. Note that when a development version is released we will probably wnat `ubuntu/<release>-updates` branch instead.
+Where release could be focal, jammy, etc. Note that when a development version is released we will probably want `ubuntu/<release>-updates` branch instead.

 When moving to a newer Ubuntu release, the way to update is to remove